October 8, 2024

 • Perform or display the work publicly

-These rights allow creators to control the commercial use of their work, preventing unauthorised reproduction or exploitation.
-Copyright owners can also license or sell these rights to others, allowing them to use the work in exchange for payment or royalties.
+These exclusive rights allow creators to control the commercial use of their work, preventing unauthorised reproduction or exploitation.
+Copyright owners can also licence or sell these rights to others, allowing them to use the work in exchange for payment or royalties.xchange for payment or royalties.

-The duration of copyright protection varies depending on the type of work:
+The duration of copyright protection, often referred to as copyright duration, varies depending on the type of work:

 • Literary, dramatic, musical, and artistic works are protected for the lifetime of the author plus 70 years after their death.